Kyaukhtatgyi Pagoda – Where Hiding the Enormous Buddha Statue

-Followers of Buddhism in Burma (Myanmar) usually pay their respect to the Reclining Buddha by burning incense sticks and offering flowers.
+Devotees of Buddhism in Burma (Myanmar) usually pay their respect to the Reclining Buddha by burning incense sticks and offering flowers.
 Around the Chauk Htat Gyi Buddha image, you can see a number of shrines, one for each of the eight days of the week in Asian astrology (Wednesday is devided into two days) and the local people pray to the shrine belonging to the day of their birth.

 A few plaques inscribed in English and Burmese offer information about Buddhism and the teachings of the Buddha.
 There is also another similar Reclining Buddha, but in a slightly different pose, the Shwethalyaung Buddha, in the Bago town, North of Yangon.